thundercakes/smitten/README.md

 * Release left Shift to suspend listening.
 * Exit the program via System Tray.

+_You can change the active microphone by right-clicking the tray icon._

 **Feel free to tinker!**
 (e.g. Using a GUI to add/edit commands.)